sbb-design-systems/lyne-components/src/elements/table/table-wrapper/readme.md

 The `sbb-table-wrapper` is a wrapper for a table.
-Its aim is to enhance/automate tha native table capabilities.
+Its goal is to enhance/automate the native table capabilities.

-As of now, it only handles overflow (vertical and horizontal).
+Currently, it only handles overflow (vertical and horizontal).

 ```html
 <sbb-table-wrapper>